popcorn9499/BungeeCord/README.md

 Small Sidenote
 Anyways created this to fix the forge custom packet issues in the hexagonmc fork so i merged the https://github.com/dogboy21/BungeeCord/commit/84396969e63aa5710f41fb01505064a9fe39ff4b with the hexagonmc bungee and it seems to be working

+Also to get a copy of this project thats been built.
+Just go to my jenkins https://popicraft.net/jenkins/job/Bungeecord%201.7.10%20Patch/ downloads should exist.
+If you want to build it yourself use maven and run mvn clean install

 BungeeCord for 1.7/1.8/1.9/1.10/1.11/1.12
 ==========